trb/UndergarmentJS/README.md

 event -> resource -> template -> DOMElement

-Or with more words: When the user triggers and event (e.g. submits a form), a resource is triggered (e.g. a url that verifys form information).
+Or with more words: When the user triggers an event (e.g. submits a form), a resource is triggered (e.g. a url that verifies form information).
 The response value is passed to the template, which generates HTML that is added to the DOMElement.